 For more information, including eligibility criteria, desired project models, funding levels and assessment criteria please see the Fund guidelines which can be downloaded from here.

-The Scholarship Stream application from can be downloaded here.
+The Scholarship Stream guidelines and expression of interest application form can be downloaded here.

-If you have read the guidelines and have further questions or require more information, feel free to contact Liam O’Keefe - Market Development Manager on the following details:
+If you have read the guidelines and have further questions or require more information, feel free to contact Liam O’Keefe - Market Development Manager or Jan van de Graaff - Business Relationship Manager on the following details: